 Al Jazeera partners with Bloomberg to expand business coverage

-Qatar's Al Jazeera Media Network said on Monday it would partner with Bloomberg Media Distribution as part of a content license agreement to expand its global business news coverage.

-REUTERS: Qatar's Al Jazeera Media Network said on Monday it would partner with Bloomberg Media Distribution as part of a content license agreement to expand its global business news coverage.
+DOHA: Qatar's Al Jazeera Media Network said on Monday (Feb 11) it would partner with Bloomberg Media Distribution as part of a content license agreement to expand its global business news coverage.

 Select Bloomberg content like digital video and charts will run on Al Jazeera's english-language digital properties, the company said.
 Al Jazeera's content will also be available to Bloomberg terminal subscribers.